 We are a certified repair facility for Aire & NRS.

-Ceiba does plastic welding to repair water jugs and stock tanks.
+Ceiba does plastic welding to repair water jugs and large river coolers.
 We also do our own sewing repairs as well as for others.

 We source all materials and labor locally when available.